ncmreynolds/retroTerm/documentation/readme.md

 **[Back to top](#table-of-contents)**

-### Initialisation
+## Initialisation

-You must first do any initialisation of the Stream you plan to use then pass it to the begin() of retroTerm so it is used.
+You must first do any initialisation of the Stream you plan to use then pass a reference to the begin() of retroTerm so it can be used.

 ```c++
 Serial.begin(115200);
 terminal.begin(Serial);
 ```

+In testing a baud rate of 115200 has proved responsive and reliable.
+Higher baud rates seem to cause the occasional loss of control characters and unreliable behaviour.

 **[Back to top](#table-of-contents)**

-### Housekeeping
+## Housekeeping

 In order to keep any widgets up to date and take input from the terminal there is a housekeeping function, `houseKeeping()`.